How to Keep Your Vision Healthy

 Sometimes people get worried about what their diabetes numbers are and may put off getting care, but Myerson says exams should not be postponed.
 “The worst thing is not having high blood sugars, it’s not knowing or not getting checked.
 It’s no one’s fault if you have diabetes, blame and shame don’t make anyone healthier.
 The respectful thing everyone can do for themselves is to get regular checkups,” she says.
 That includes visiting the eye doctor.

 How Blue Cross Can Help

-If you would like to learn more about caring for your eyes and preventing eye diseases, please check out the Eyes and Vision section of the Healthwise Knowledgebase on our website.
+If you would like to learn more about caring for your eyes and preventing eye diseases, please check out the Eyes and Vision section of the health library on our website.